-- (1) The functions of a witness intermediary, in respect of a witness, are to - (a) assess the witness's communication and other related needs and to prepare and provide an assessment report about those communication and other related needs, as required under section 7I; and - (b) provide recommendations during a specified proceeding to the judge, and any lawyer appearing in the proceeding, as to adjustments to be made in the proceeding to enable the most effective communication with the witness; and - (c) otherwise provide assistance during a specified proceeding to the judge, and any lawyer appearing in the proceeding, in relation to communication with the witness; and - (d) perform any other function that a judge in a specified proceeding considers is in the interests of justice. - (2) A witness intermediary must act impartially in performing the witness intermediary's functions under this Part. - (3) A person must not act as a witness intermediary in a specified proceeding unless the person has taken an oath or made an affirmation in accordance with Schedule 1.
+- (1) The functions of a witness intermediary, in respect of a witness, are to - (a) assess the witness's communication and other related needs and to prepare and provide an assessment report about those communication and other related needs, as required under section 7I; and - (b) provide recommendations during a specified proceeding to the judge, and any lawyer appearing in the proceeding, as to adjustments to be made in the proceeding to enable the most effective communication with the witness; and - (c) otherwise provide assistance during a specified proceeding to the judge, and any lawyer appearing in the proceeding, in relation to communication with the witness; and - (d) perform any other function that a judge in a specified proceeding considers is in the interests of justice. - (2) A witness intermediary must act impartially in performing the witness intermediary's functions under this Part. - (3) Subject to subsection (4), a person must take an oath, or make an affirmation, in accordance with Schedule 1 before acting as a witness intermediary in a proceeding.